ifrunistuttgart/node-mavlink/README.md

 ### Limitations
 At this point, message signing is not supported.
 ## Installation
-I will try to publish the module on npm.
-Until then, you need to download the package and install it with:
+The module is published on npm.
+Install using:

-    npm install node-mavlink-0.1.0.tgz
+    npm install @ifrunistuttgart/node-mavlink --save

 ## Usage
 To be able to use this module, the MAVLink message definitions need to be parsed using the official [pymavlink](https://github.com/ArduPilot/pymavlink), which creates the TypeScript classes.